ThomasMertes/seed7/src/read_me.txt

               compiler and linker (Most IDEs provide also a stand-alone compiler/linker).

-  INHIBIT_C_WARNINGS: Contains the C compiler switch to suppress
+  CC_OPT_NO_WARNINGS: Contains the C compiler option to suppress
                       all warnings.

+  CC_OPT_DEBUG_INFO: Contains the C compiler option to add source
+                     level debugging information to the object file.

   REDIRECT_C_ERRORS: The redirect command to redirect the errors
                      of the C compiler to a file.
 The MSVC